M-a-r-i-o-pixel/CriptografieOros1/README.md

-All the txt files should be in /bin/debug/ directory.
+All txt files should be in /bin/debug/ directory.